Scheduling on the CRC

 - If blood samples need to be shipped on the same day that they are drawn, they must be drawn no later than 1430 so that they can be processed and ready to ship by the 1500 Fed Ex deadline.

-All scheduling is completed via the Scheduling Forms on the CRC web site.
-The investigator/coordinator completes the web-based Extended stay (inpatient) or Outpatient scheduling forms.
-Pressing "submit" on these forms e-mails them to the CRC scheduler.
+All scheduling is completed via the Scheduling Forms in REDCap.
+The investigator/coordinator completes the scheduling form.
+Pressing "submit" on this form e-mails the CRC scheduler.
 Cancellations and changes to previously scheduled visits are handled in this manner as well.

 Extended Stay (Inpatient) Information